two sugar bugs

 Instructions

-• With the mixer on low, add the flour mixture and blend until just combined.
+• With the mixer on low, add the flour mixture and blend until just a few streaks of flour remain.
+Scrape up and down the bowl.

-• Prepare baking sheets with a silpat or parchment paper.
+• Prepare baking sheets with parchment paper or a silicone baking mat.

-• Using a cookie scoop, place cookie dough on prepared baking sheet, spacing about 2 inches apart.
+• Using a cookie scoop (I use a size 30 scoop.
+Each cookie dough ball weighs 44g), place cookie dough on prepared baking sheet, spacing about 2 inches apart.

 • Bake 12-15 minutes, until edges are lightly browned, but centers still look soft and unset.